-I do want to give you a tool that can be very effective in your sleep.
+I do want to give you a tool that can be very effective, sounds for better sleep.
 And this is sounds.
-Now, the National Sleep Foundation found that there are three sounds which will impact your sleep; white noise, pink noise, and certain kinds of music.
+Now, the National Sleep Foundation found that there are three sounds that will impact your sleep; white noise, pink noise, and certain kinds of music.

 White Noise for Better Sleep